 - Get started on Bluehost now.

 Registering a quality domain name is essential to helping people find and remember your site.
-Many web hosting services offer complimentary domain name registration for the first year of service, which means they will work to keep you as a customer.
+The web hosting services above offer complimentary domain name registration for the first year of service, so if you’ve already completed Step 1, you already have your domain.

 - Make it short and memorable: Shorter domain names are easier to remember.
 The title should be something that sticks in people’s minds.
 Long domain names only work if they’re unique and catchy.